kiranbakale/AMI-Readme/docs/environment_advanced_services.md

 Once the variables are set in your file you can proceed to provision the service as normal.
 Note that this can take several minutes on AWS's side.

 Once provisioned you'll see several new outputs at the end of the process.
-Key from this is the `elasticache_redis*_address` output, which contains the address for the Redis instance that then needs to be passed to Ansible to configure.
+Key from this is the `elasticache_redis*_host` output, which contains the address for the Redis instance that then needs to be passed to Ansible to configure.
 Take a note of this address for the next step.

 ### Configuring with Ansible

-Configuring GitLab to use non Omnibus Redis instance(s) with Ansible is the same regardless of which cloud provider you choose.
+Configuring GitLab to use alternative Redis store(s) with Ansible is the same regardless of its origin.
 All that's required is a few tweaks to your [Environment config file](environment_configure.md#environment-config-varsyml) (`vars.yml`) to point the Toolkit at the Redis instance(s).

-It's worth noting this config will also work for custom Redis instance(s) that have been provisioned outside of Omnibus or Cloud Services.
+:information_source:&nbsp; This config is the same for custom Redis instance(s) that have been provisioned outside of Omnibus or Cloud Services.
 Although please note, in this setup it's expected that HA is in place and the URL to connect to the Redis instance(s) never changes.

 The variables to set are dependent on if the setup is to have combined or separated Redis queues depending on the target Reference Architecture.
 The only different is that the prefix of each variable changes depending on what Redis instances you're provisioning - `redis_*`, `redis_cache_*` and `redis_persistent_*` respectively.
 All of the variables are the same for each instance type and are described once below:

 - `redis_host` - The hostname of the Redis instance.
 Provided in Terraform outputs if provisioned earlier. **Required**.
-  - Becomes `redis_cache_host` or `redis_persistent_host` when setting up separate services.
+  - Becomes `redis_cache_host` or `redis_persistent_host` when setting up separate stores.
 - `redis_port` - The port of the Redis instance.
 Should only be changed if required.
 Optional, default is `6379`.
-  - Becomes `redis_cache_port` or `redis_persistent_port` when setting up separate services.
+  - Becomes `redis_cache_port` or `redis_persistent_port` when setting up separate stores.
 Will default to `redis_port` if not specified.
-- `redis_external_ssl` - Sets GitLab to use SSL connections to the external Redis service.
-Redis services provisioned by the Toolkit will always use SSL.
-Should only be changed when using a custom Redis service that doesn't have SSL configured.
+- `redis_external_ssl` - Sets GitLab to use SSL connections to the Redis store.
+Redis stores provisioned by the Toolkit will always use SSL.
+Should only be changed when using a custom Redis store that doesn't have SSL configured.
 Optional, default is `true`.

 Once set, Ansible can then be run as normal.
 During the run it will configure the various GitLab components to use the database as well as any additional tasks such as setting up a separate database in the same instance for Praefect.